Israeli-Inspired Bliss: Warm Chickpeas with Creamy Tahini Sauce

 What to pair chickpeas with?

 Chickpeas also feature heavily in Indian cuisine, particularly in curries and other vegetarian dishes.
-Chana Masala a popular vegan-friendly dish made from chickpeas simmered in a spicy tomato sauce.
+Chana Masala is a popular vegan-friendly dish made from chickpeas simmered in a spicy tomato sauce.
 Chole bhature is another classic Indian dish consisting of spiced stewed chickpeas served with deep-fried bhatura flatbreads on the side.

 Is tahini made from chickpeas?